Mikołów: History

 In the 19th century, the town became a center of Polish printing in Upper Silesia.
-In 1845, Tomasz Nowacki founded a Polish printing house, and later on Polish activist and writer Karol Miarka published the Polish magazines Katolik and Monika in the town.
+In 1845, Tomasz Nowacki founded a Polish printing house.
 Poles smuggled large amounts of gunpowder through the town to the Russian Partition of Poland during the January Uprising in 1863.
-In 1871 the town became part of the German Empire, where it was officially known under the Germanized name Nikolai.
+In 1871, the town became part of the German Empire, where it was officially known under the Germanized name Nikolai.
 The town's predominantly Polish population referred to the town as both Mikułów and Mikołów.
+In the 1870s, Polish activist and writer Karol Miarka established another Polish printing house, and moved the editorial office of the Katolik and Poradnik Gospodarczy newspapers from Chorzów to Mikołów.
+Due to harassment by German authorities, Miarka handed over the printing house to his son, and left for Cieszyn, whereas the editorial office of Katolik was moved back to Chorzów in 1881.
 In 1908, the still-existing Polish choir Harmonia was founded.

 After World War I, in 1918, Poland regained independence, and shortly after the Polish Silesian Uprisings were fought and a plebiscite was held, in which the slight majority of the town opted with 55.2% in favor of remaining within Germany, while the overwhelming majority in the present-day districts (then surrounding villages) of Borowa Wieś, Kamionka, Mokre, Śmiłowice, Bujaków and Paniowy opted to reintegrate with Poland, with the result ranging from 72.2% voting for Poland in Bujaków to 94.4% in Kamionka.
 The town was eventually reintegrated with Poland in 1922, where it officially became Mikołów.
 Within interwar Poland, the town was electrified, new schools were opened, a new post office, fire brigade and stadium were built, and a Polish library was founded.